bjornmeansbear/rwdfruhoh.ookb.co/posts/whoweare/bios/01-jane-brown.md

 linkedin:
 ---

-Jane has been guiding the foundationÕs grant making and operations since 1995.
+Jane has been guiding the foundationâ€™s grant making and operations since 1995.
 Previously she worked as an editor, writer and journalist, as managing editor of Baltimore Magazine and a features editor for the Baltimore Sun.
 She is a graduate of the University of Maryland at College Park and SUNY Stony Brook.